A Guide to Canada's

 • Amalgamation

-In respect of the continuing corporation does the value of its assets in Canada, or its gross revenues from sales in or from Canada generated from those assets exceed C$93 million? and
+In respect of the continuing corporation does the value of its assets in Canada, or its gross revenues from sales in, from or into Canada generated from all the assets that would be owned by the continuing corporation, exceed C$93 million?

 • Do at least two of the amalgamating corporations, together with their affiliates, each have assets in Canada, or gross revenues from sales in, from or into Canada, in excess of C$93 million?